ec-jrc/KCEO-Glossary/README.md

 # KCEO Glossary
+Bridging EO communities.
+Contribute to this community-driven glossary and improve or add definitions!

 ## Contributions and Feedback
 The KCEO Glossary is built for the EO community.
 Your feedback and ideas are fundamental for the further development of this glossary.
 PR's and contributions of any kind are highly welcomed.